 In short, you have to try this dessert.
 It’s like eating Christmas.

-Speaking of Christmas, I hope you have a wonderful holiday and lots of great local food.
+Speaking of Christmas, we hope you have a wonderful holiday with lots of great local food.
 Don’t forget to support your local businesses.
 Happy New Year!

 Salt and Pepper Holiday Chocolate Budino with Rosemary Milk Jam, Shredded Brioche, Fleur de Sel and Tellicherry Pepper